Golders Hill Park

 Golders Hill Park is a formal park in Golders Green, London.
 It is managed by the City of London Corporation as part of the parkland and commons in and near Hampstead Heath, and is part of the Hampstead Heath Site of Metropolitan Importance for Nature Conservation.
 Unlike the rest of the Heath, Golders Hill Park is closed at night.

 It adjoins the West Heath part of Hampstead Heath, and was formerly surmounted by a large house which was bombed during World War II.
-It is chiefly grassy parkland, but it also has a formal, beautifully tended, flower garden next to a duck pond with a small humpback bridge, a separate water garden, which leads onto a larger pond, and a small free zoo, recently renovated, mostly in one bloc but with a separate pen primarily for fallow deer.
-A butterfly house is open at certain times in summer.
+It is chiefly grassy parkland, but it also has a formal, beautifully tended, flower garden next to a duck pond with a small humpback bridge, a separate water garden, which leads onto a larger pond, and a small free zoo, mostly in one bloc but with a separate pen primarily for fallow deer.
 There are also tennis courts, a playground, and croquet lawns.
-A restaurant stands at the top of the park, near the site of the original house.
+A café stands at the top of the park, near the site of the original house.

-During the summer, children's activities are organised and through June and July there is live music on the bandstand on Sunday afternoons.
+Children’s activities are organised during June and July and there is live music on the bandstand on Sunday afternoons.
 Unlike most of Hampstead Heath, dogs must be kept on a lead in the park.